Course Waivers

 1 way to waive:

-• Provide written evidence of at least two years of experience working in and/or leading teams.
+• Provide written evidence of leading a unit or organization that has more than 50 FTE.
 Students must provide a written description of the relevant experience including aspects such as team size, the nature of the team projects, and the student’s roles and responsibilities in those teams.

 View course description here.